 The S1 does have everything needed for a good ride for beginners getting started and those wanting moderate levels of exercise rather than full on intense workouts for very dedicated and experienced spinners and trainers.

 It is priced for those that are looking to get started in spinning.
 The DVD’s it comes with, when I checked, cost about $60 on Amazon which is a good deal.

 You get a no frills bike for the price form a company with years of experience in building bikes for gyms and homes – so they do know what they are doing.

-When I checked the price the best place to buy was Amazon and it qualified for free shipping and Prime.
+When I checked the price it qualified for free shipping and Prime at Amazon.